 A review of environmental conditions in the Northwest Atlantic during 1996 is presented.
 Over the Labrador Sea, weak northwest winds in winter brought less cold Arctic air southward producing warmer-than-normal air temperatures.
 This reversed the cooling trend that had persisted through the 1990s.
-Air temperatures in the Gulf of St. Lawrence and over the Scotian Shelf were also relatively warm and contrasted with the colder-thannormal values from the southern Gulf of Maine to Cape Hatteras.
+Air temperatures in the Gulf of St. Lawrence and over the Scotian Shelf were also relatively warm and contrasted with the colder-than-normal values from the southern Gulf of Maine to Cape Hatteras.
 These changes were associated with a reduction in the NAO index caused by a weakening of the Icelandic Low and Azores High.
 The decline in the NAO index was the largest annual decrease in over 100 years of record.
-The warmer air temperatures and weaker winds resulted in late ice formation, a smaller areal extent of ice and a shorter presence of ice, on the Labrador and Newfoundland shelves, in the Gulf of St. Lawrence and on Scotian Shelf.
-Fewer icebergs reached the Grand Banks than in the early-1990s.
+The warmer air temperatures and weaker winds resulted in late ice formation, a smaller areal extent of ice and a shorter presence of ice, both on the Labrador/Newfoundland shelves and in the Gulf of St. Lawrence/Scotian Shelf area.
+Fewer icebergs reached the Grand Banks than in the early 1990s.
 Ocean temperatures off Labrador and northeastern Newfoundland also warmed during 1996.
-Monthly mean ocean temperatures at Station 27 were consistently warmer-than-normal for the first time in over a decade and well above the extreme cold period of the early-1990s.
-Also, from Hamilton Bank to the Grand Bank, the amount of water in the cold intermediate layer (CIL) was less than usual and bottom temperatures tended to be warmer-than-normal.
+Monthly mean ocean temperatures at Station 27 were consistently warmer than normal for the first time in over a decade and well above the extreme cold period of the early 1990s.
+Also, from Hamilton Bank to the Grand Bank, the amount of water in the cold intermediate layer (CIL) was less then usual and bottom temperatures tended to be warmer-than-normal.
 In contrast, temperatures off southern Newfoundland remained relatively cold, continuing the below normal temperature trend that was established in the mid-1980s.
-A similar continuation of relatively cold conditions in the subsurface waters was observed within the Gulf of St. Lawrence and on the northeastern and southwestern Scotian Shelf and in the Gulf of Maine, although waters are warming slightly.
-In the central Scotian Shelf and the Gulf of Maine, waters were relatively warm, especially in the deeper basins, such as Emerald Basin and Georges Basin.
-The source of these deep warm waters is the offshore slope waters.
+A similar continuation of relatively cold conditions in the subsurface waters was observed within the Gulf of St. Lawrence and on the northeastern and southwestern Scotian Shelf although there was some slight warming over last year.
+In the central Scotian Shelf and in the Gulf of Maine, waters were relatively warm especially in the deeper basin, such as Emerald and Georges Basins.
+The source of these warm waters is thought to be the offshore slope waters,